18F/10x-translation-service/pootle.md

 Translation Memory (TM) aids translators in re-using existing translations for similar phrases.
-If shared across the federal government, there is a lot of TM available which reduces the work load on translators.
+If shared across the federal government, there is a lot of TM available which reduces the workload on translators.

 TM is supported out of the box using an external [Translation Memory service](http://amagama.translatehouse.org/).
 You can setup an instance of Elasticsearch for a private TM server instance.

-Pootle supports multiple TM servers, so it will keep a local instance up to date, but can still use an external one for read-only lookups from external projects.
+Pootle supports multiple TM instances at the same time, so it will keep a local instance up to date, but can still use an external one for read-only lookups from external projects.

 For projects that wish to have their own Pootle instance, they can share TM across instances by sharing the TM server.

+You could also configure topic-specific TM servers.
+For example, all government health-related projects could share a TM instance.

 ### Machine translation